asgunzi/Math_proofs_cardboard_paper/README.md

 # Contacts

-Follow us for math and analytics contents!
+Follow us for Math and Analytics contents!

 [https://www.linkedin.com/in/arnaldogunzi/](https://www.linkedin.com/in/arnaldogunzi/)